-In the event of a change in control involving the company and regardless of whether there is a corresponding termination of his service, Mr. Patricio is entitled to receive a one-time lump sum cash payment equal to 24 months' fees and the average bonus paid to him in the 24 preceding months and immediate vesting of all stock options (subject to receipt of any necessary regulatory or other approvals).
+In the event of a change in control involving the company and regardless of whether there is a corresponding termination of his service, Mr. Patricio is entitled to receive a one-time lump sum cash payment equal to 36 months' fees and the average bonus paid to him in the 36 preceding months (excluding the special bonus discussed under "Compensation Discussion & Analysis - Bonus"), and immediate vesting of all stock options (subject to receipt of any necessary regulatory or other approvals).